bwiglesworth/CatalystRSX/README.md

 ## Enterprise Web Hosting Software as a Service

-A high-performance security platform written in Rust, designed to provide enterprise-grade protection for modern web applications.
+A high-performance Web Hosting platform written in Rust, designed to provide enterprise-grade protection for modern web applications.
 ## Completed Features

 - Rate Limiting